-Foreign intervention could be concerned with causes, course and results of the chosen civil war.
+Foreign intervention could cover causes, course and results of the chosen civil war.

-As no dates are given, candidates can either use the long term civil war in China, or concentrate on the period 1946 to 1949.
+As no dates are given, candidates can either use the long-term civil war in China 1927 to 1949, or concentrate on the period 1946 to 1949.
 Mao and the CCP received some assistance from communist supporters, but their main strength was their own people, whereas the Kuomintang or KMT/GMD was aided by the USA (which had tried to mediate between the two sides), and lost support because of this foreign element.
+The role played by Japan in the period up to 1945 could also be examined and commented upon.

-Both sides in the Spanish Civil War received foreign help, but the German and Italian support for Franco and the Nationalists was more useful than the communist, socialist, anarchist etc. support given to the Republicans.
+Both sides in the Spanish Civil War received foreign help, but the German and Italian support for Franco and the Nationalists was more useful than the Soviet, socialist and anarchist support given to the Republicans.